moorepants/resonance/outline.rst

 1. Introduction to Jupyter
 --------------------------

+This notebook introduces students to the Jupyter notebook environment and establishes some good practices for creating computational notebooks.

 - open Jupyter notebooks and operate basic functionality
 - fetch assignments, complete exercises, submit work and view the graded work
 - solve basic scientific python problems